espcarlo27-byte/jce-cyber-lab/issues-and-resolutions/sim-001-phishing-email.md

 6. Confirmed successful ingestion using Splunk search queries.

 **Validation:**
 After these corrections, Windows Security logs and related process execution events appeared correctly in Splunk, allowing the phishing detection to be fully validated.

+**Evidence Reference:**
+- `E-SIM001-001` (Ingestion proof: 4688 events visible in Splunk)

 **Lessons Learned:**
 > Log ingestion must always be validated before testing detection logic.
 > Endpoint activity alone is not sufficient—SOC visibility depends entirely on reliable telemetry flow into the SIEM.